adamfowleruk/mljs/planning.md

 ## Upcoming releases

 Targets for 1.0 (Oct 2013)
+ - Core: Search Context
+  - Structured Search (required for Sparql semantic context's linking to fact provenance documents - derived_from)
+ - Widgets: Sparql: Various SYTYCD alterations
+  - TEST Check returned triples for type (URI or value) and display appropriately
+  - Drive property list equals values dynamically using sparql
+  - DONE Support DISTINCT (always eliminates duplicates)
+  - TEST Use OFFSET and LIMIT to do paging
+  - DONE Move summariseInto out of tripleconfig and in to widget library
+  - IN PROGRESS Support ORDER BY
+  - Support OPTIONAL?
+  - Support UNION?
+  - Support FILTER?
+  - Support REDUCED?
+(Permits duplicates to be eliminated)
+  - Support FROM NAMED (limit results from set of named graphs) - http://www.w3.org/TR/2008/REC-rdf-sparql-query-20080115/#restrictByLabel
+  - NA multiple listeners for this in same context - Multiple modes, one to contribute sparql query to a searchcontext, another to perform sparql query itself (to list entities)
+  - NA Sparql 1.1 required - Allow less than / greater than rather than just equals, depending on property selected
+ - Core: TripleConfig
+  - Support loading of OWL / other ontologies to populate triple config object
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
  - Tools: Windows batch file versions of developer required (non build related) bash scripts, including mljsme
   - mljsme